Training Tips and Tricks for Old Dogs | DogExpress

 Removing the bad habitsteaching an old dog new tricks

 Over time, old dogs make some bad habits on their own.
 At first, you have to remove them during a training session.
 You may say sessions of unlearning.
-The good part is most old dogs are eager to learn those things which make their owner happy.
+The good part is most old dogs are eager to learn those things that make their owner happy.

 Elimination or fix the house-training issues